Sweet Potato Taco Bowls (Easy Healthy Dinner Idea)

 Serving Suggestions - if I am having this for dinner or want just a little more substance, I serve it with tortilla chips, either crushed on top, or to scoop stuff up with.
 It's the perfect pairing!

-Add a Sauce - if you're a sauce gal and want more than the dollop of cottage cheese, try my Cottage Cheese Taco Dip as a start.
+Add a Sauce - if you're a sauce guy or gal and want more than the dollop of cottage cheese, try my Cottage Cheese Taco Dip as a start.
 Just add a little milk, 2-4 tablespoons, to thin it out!
 This dip has cottage cheese and Greek yogurt blended together, which means it's packed with protein.

 Other Bowl Recipes to Consider